 Herby Rice Bowl with Roasted Vegetables, Crispy Chickpeas, and Wilted Chard

 Our friend Sarah Nielson of the blog The Third Sunday shared this super simple and awesome veggie-packed rice bowl.
 It comes together quickly and it utilizes the chard stems to cut down on waste.
-Simple formula: herbs + lemon = magic!
+Her simple formula for success: herbs + lemon = magic!

 - 1 c dry white rice of choice, rinsed and drained (you could use brown but it will take longer)